-The perspective of equality is cross-cutting in all operations and stances of TREY.
-TREY influences gender equality, accessibility and equal treatment for all kinds of people at the University.
-TREY also organises equality training for the operators of associations operating within TREY.
+The perspective of equality is present in all TREY’s operations and statements.
+TREY advocates for gender equality, accessibility and equal treatment for all kinds of people at the university.
+TREY also organises equality training for the association players operating within TREY.

 Accessibility is an important value for TREY.
 We aim for all student union events and meetings to be organised in accessible facilities.
-TREY’s social affairs Specialist will answer questions about the accessibility of the student union’s operations and would gladly hear your comments and experiences.
+TREY’s Specialist in Social Affairs will answer questions about the accessibility of the student union’s operations and would gladly hear your comments and experiences.
 The contact information for all TREY officers can be found on this website.

 Harassment and discrimination

-The student union is an equal community, where we intervene in harassment, bullying and other types of inappropriate treatment.
+The student union is an equal community in which we intervene in harassment, bullying and other types of inappropriate treatment.

 All students regardless of age, nationality, ethnicity, skin colour, gender, sexuality, state of health, ability to function, beliefs, family situation or socioeconomic background are equal members of the student union.
 Any kind of discrimination based on a person’s characteristics will not be accepted.

 In general, harassment includes creating an atmosphere that is threatening, aggressive, derogatory or demeaning.
 Sexual harassment is also a form of harassment, but harassment can also be associated with other basis of discrimination.

 The student union has two harassment contact persons who help students and give them advice in matters regarding equality.
 You can find more information on the Help regarding harassment, discrimination and bullying page.